Adult mountain lion

 Mountain lion track

 Predator monitoring and management is an integral part of the Sierra Nevada Bighorn Sheep Recovery Program.
 For Sierra bighorn recovery, the primary focus of predator monitoring and management is mountain lions, but program personnel investigate Sierra bighorn mortalities from all causes and collect data on bobcat and coyote sign in addition to mountain lions.
-Mountain lions kill bighorn sheep, but may have little or no impact on population trend if predation is infrequent.
+Mountain lions kill bighorn sheep but may have little or no impact on population trend if predation is infrequent.
 Some mountain lions learn to specialize on bighorn sheep.
-Consequently, in some of the small isolated populations of Sierra bighorn that now exist, predation can have a major impact on the growth rate of the population.
-For this reason, mountain lions are removed if they are considered a significant threat to the recovery of an Sierra bighorn herd unit.
-The goals, with respect to predators, are to monitor predation risks to Sierra bighorn, provide Sierra bighorn herd units enough protection to ensure recovery, and collect information on the behavioral interactions of Sierra bighorn, deer, and predators to gain a complete understanding of the dynamics in this important ecological community.
+Consequently, in some of the small, isolated populations of Sierra bighorn that now exist, predation can have a major impact on the growth rate of the population.
+For this reason, mountain lions are removed if they are considered a significant threat to the recovery of a Sierra bighorn herd.
+The goals with respect to predators are to monitor predation risks to Sierra bighorn, provide Sierra bighorn herds enough protection to ensure recovery, and to collect information on the behavioral interactions of Sierra bighorn, deer, and predators to gain a complete understanding of the dynamics in this important ecological community.

 Mountain Lion Monitoring